marijnh/Eloquent-JavaScript/00_intro.md

 {{index [program, "nature of"], data}}

 A program is many things.
 It is a piece of text typed by a programmer, it is the directing force that makes the computer do what it does, it is data in the computer's memory, yet it controls the actions performed on this same memory.
 Analogies that try to compare programs to objects we are familiar with tend to fall short.
 A superficially fitting one is that of a machine—lots of separate parts tend to be involved, and to make the whole thing tick, we have to consider the ways in which these parts interconnect and contribute to the operation of the whole.

-{{index computer}}

-A computer is a machine built to act as a host for these immaterial machines.
+A ((computer)) is a machine built to act as a host for these immaterial machines.
 Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high speed.
+The reason they are so useful is that they do these things at an incredibly high ((speed)).
 A program can ingeniously combine an enormous number of these simple actions in order to do very complicated things.

 {{index [programming, "joy of"]}}

-To some of us, writing computer programs is a fascinating game.
 A program is a building of thought.
 It is costless to build, it is weightless, and it grows easily under our typing hands.

 But without care, a program's size and ((complexity)) will grow out of control, confusing even the person who created it.
 Keeping programs